CRM: Centro De Giorgi

 EDP convergence and optimal transport

-speaker: Alexander Mielke (WIAS Berlin and Humboldt University Berlin)
+speaker: Alexander Mielke (WIAS, Berlin)

 abstract: We discuss the new notion of EDP convergence for gradient systems.
 This convergence is based on De Giorgi's energy-dissipation principle (EDP) and has the property we can study coarse-graining limits for families \( (Q,\mathcal E_\varepsilon, \mathcal R_\varepsilon) \) of gradient systems.
 While the energies \( \mathcal E_\varepsilon \) simply converge in the sense of De Giorgi's Gamma convergence, the emergence of the effective dissipation potential \( \mathcal R_\mathrm{eff} \) is more involved.